Latency/ImageSharp.Fonts/README.md

 - Load all compatable fornts from local machine store (windows only at the moment)

 #### Limitations
-we currently only support otf and woff fonts with True Type outlines.
+Only support for otf and woff fonts with True Type outlines.

 ## API Examples